 Candidates to submit applications to Health Services

-Consent required for information to be passed to Health Services & RTO
+Consent required for information to be passed to Health Services, ACRRM, RG Regional Coordinator & RTO

 |29 June||Health Service Applications Opens: |

-Referees to have complete online referee report form
+Referees to have completed online referee report form

 Withdraw from Match, voluntary

-Withdraw from Match if unsuccessful with AGPT application
+Withdraw from Match if unsuccessful with application to accredited GP training program

 Delete/Reorder preferences (existing preferences only)